 Changes to Medicare Part D late enrollment penalty

-For each month you’re eligible for a Medicare PDP and don’t enroll, you could be accessed a 1% penalty.
+Each month you’re eligible for a Medicare PDP, and don’t enroll, you could be accessed a 1% penalty.
 This penalty remains as long as you’re enrolled in a program.
-This Medicare Part D penalty isn’t applied if you’re enrolled in creditable coverage such as an employer group plan.
+This Medicare Part D penalty isn’t applied if enrolled in creditable coverage such as an employer group plan.

 The penalty compounds 1% each month and uses the average monthly premium of Medicare Part D plans to calculate how much you’ll pay.
 Let’s assume you went ten months without drug coverage.
 Your penalty would be 10% of $31.50.
 This penalty would work out to $3.15

 A few programs can help cover the costs of your prescription drugs or even plan premiums.
 The Low-income Subsidy program (LIS) or Extra Help is a federal plan based on income.
 This program can help lower or remove costs associated with deductibles, copays, coinsurance, premiums, and even the Part D penalty.